Andipstha/theFusion-Project-II/LEARN.md

 # Clone Library Management System Project in C++ with Source Code

-1. In your terminal, do ``.
+1. In your terminal, do `https://github.com/Andipstha/theFusion-Project-II.git`.
-2. Delete all the directories except the `Code` directory, and delete all the files in the root directory.
+2. Delete all the directories except the `LMS_mainCode` directory, and delete all the files in the root directory.
 3. You have Library Management System Project in C++ with Source Code!